qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Social proof heuristic**: Assuming that surrounding people know the situation better, so following them is correct.

 Following the crowd is also a great way of **reducing responsibility**: when everyone is guilty, the law cannot punish everyone.
 The one that acts independently bears more responsibility (omission bias).
 People often fear of acting independently.

+> Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally.
+>
+> \- John Maynard Keynes

 When many people follow each other, they will confirm each other, creating self-reinforcing feedback loop.
 This is also a reason of the momentum in markets.
 People tend to be overconfident when people around them are confident, and vice versa.